MOHAEDKHALED/hello-world/readme.md

 # Hello World

-Hello World in every computer language.
+Hello World in every computer language. added by the king of code Mohamd Khaled Idris please add this to the repo i will thank you
 As I watch the collection expand, this project has blown up more than I ever thought possible.
 Thanks to everyone who continues to contribute; new languages are created every day!